Q. What does Ooredoo do?

 For dividend payments dated from 2011 onwards you should contact QNB.
 For any dividends paid before 2011, you should contact the Ooredoo IR team.

-Q. What is the percentage given for 2014 (how many QRs per share)?
+Q. What is the percentage given and its equivalent in QRs per share?

 Q. Is it possible to set up automated payment of dividends to a nominated bank account following the AGM declaration of dividend?